Ettin

 [8 gp (quality: .5×, size: 1×, normally 15 gp)][4 lb.]

-low quality with a steel head and a maple wood hilt
+low quality, flawed with a steel head and an ironwood hilt

 The tables below show how we determine an item's value and weight modifiers.
 The first table determines the item's value modifier based on its quality.
 The second table determines the item's value and weight modifiers based on the creature's size.